 Place a Dutch oven over medium-high heat.
 Add the bacon and cook until crispy.
 Transfer the bacon to a plate with a slotted spoon.

-Add the ground pork to the pot in the bacon drippings, cook, breaking it into smaller pieces.
+Add the ground turkey to the pot in the bacon drippings, cook, breaking it into smaller pieces.
 Season with salt and pepper.

 Add the apples, onions, bell pepper, thyme and bay leaf.
 Cook until the onions soften, about 5 minutes.
 Mix in the paprika and cumin.